derrickmichaelj/iris-classification-analysis/README.md

 #The previous command cleans all the folders, the next step is to run:
 make all
+#make all includes re-rendering of quarto document to update the HTML file

-#Re-render the quarto document to update the HTML fille
+#(optional) manual command for the quarto document to update the HTML file:
 quarto render reports/iris_classification.qmd --to html

 #Additional Step only use if required